Connect with others who understand.

 The blistering rash from shingles starts as a crop of raised areas of skin called papules.
 New lesions can develop around the affected nerve and can blister or fill with pus and crust over.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-One form of psoriasis, called guttate psoriasis, can present with tear-shaped spots that could be mistaken for skin symptoms of shingles.
+One form of psoriasis, called guttate psoriasis, can show up with tear-shaped spots that could be mistaken for skin symptoms of shingles.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 A common sign of shingles is a painful, blistering rash that appears quickly on one side of the body.
-The rash often affects the torso but can develop anywhere on your skin.
-It can also infect the eyes and may cause blindness or affect the ears and hearing.
+The rash often affects the torso, but it can develop anywhere on your skin.
+It can also infect the eyes and may cause blindness, or affect the ears and hearing.

-Shingles can present as a painful, blistering rash on one side of the body.
-Although the rash usually affects the torso, it can show up anywhere, including on the face.
+Shingles often causes a painful, blistering rash on one side of the body.
+Although the rash usually affects the torso, it can develop anywhere, including on the face.
 (CC BY 4.0/A. Winnifred Christy et al./Cropped)

 Other symptoms of shingles include: